 Some of the most significant benefits of hospice care include the following:

-- Unwavering focus on managing pain and other symptoms so families can focus on the time they have together
+- Unwavering focus on managing pain and other symptoms so you and your family can focus on the time you have together

 - Reduce the revolving door of rehospitalizations

-- Spiritual care and support
+- Extra spiritual and emotional support

 - Helping patients and families access medical social services

 - Grief counseling for up to 13 months after the passing of a loved one

 By providing guidance and resources for the family to make informed choices about their loved one’s care, hospice helps ensure that the patient receives the best quality of life possible in their final days.
 Ultimately, hospice care can help those in nursing facilities live their last days with dignity, comfort, and peace of mind.

 Families may also wonder if palliative care is beneficial in a nursing home setting.
 Palliative care specialists have extensive training in managing complex pain and other symptoms.
 They also help families navigate healthcare systems to receive extra support for advanced care planning and care transitions.
 Care is available at any stage of illness.
 Medicare, VA benefits, and many private insurance plans cover palliative care consultations.

 Don’t Nursing Homes Provide Hospice Care?